evandbeck/white-label-forum/README.md

     /SWITCH
     - Footer

+## Notes

-A Forum has ForumItems, or Subforums
+- A Forum has ForumItems, or Subforums
-A Subforum has SubforumItems, or Posts
+- A Subforum has SubforumItems, or Posts
-A Post has PostItems, or Comments
+- A Post has PostItems, or Comments
-A Comment can be Liked
+- A Comment can be Liked